deanishe/alfred-mailto/index.md

     - `Help Text: (ON | OFF)` — If `ON` (the default), additional help text will be shown in the item subtitles in Alfred.
 Turning off will make MailTo look a bit cleaner. `↩` to toggle on/off.
+    - `Edit Client Formatting Rules` — Edit the `client_rules.json` file where you can add your own rules for a different client or override the built-in defaults.
+See [Other clients](#other-clients) for details.
+      `↩` to reveal `client_rules.json` in Finder.
     - `View MailTo Help` — `↩` to open the MailTo help file in your browser.